Jaganmuthuvel/Weather-App/README.md

 Data Management – Global state management for consistent UI updates.

-ChatGPT Integration – Ask natural language questions like “What should I wear today in New York?” or “Explain the difference between drizzle and mist”.

 Responsive UI – Clean design optimized for desktop and mobile.

 🛠️ Tech Stack